nrfconnect/sdk-nrf/applications/matter_weather_station/README.rst

          .. code-block:: console

-            west build -b thingy53_nrf5340_cpuapp -- -DSHIELD=nrf7002eb -DFILE_SUFFIX=release
+            west build -b thingy53/nrf5340/cpuapp -- -DSHIELD=nrf7002eb -DFILE_SUFFIX=release

 Generating factory data
 =======================

 To enable factory data support, you need to select the ``overlay-factory_data`` configuration overlay from the available application :ref:`build configuration overlays <matter_weather_station_app_build_configuration_overlays>`.
-You can generate new factory data set when building for the target board by invoking the following command:
+You can generate new factory data set when building for the given board target by invoking the following command:

 .. parsed-literal::
    :class: highlight

-   west build -b thingy53_nrf5340_cpuapp -- -DEXTRA_CONF_FILE=overlay-factory_data.conf
+   west build -b thingy53/nrf5340/cpuapp -- -DEXTRA_CONF_FILE=overlay-factory_data.conf

 This command builds the application with default certificates.
-After building the target, the generated :file:`factory_data.hex` file will be merged with the application target HEX file, so you can use the :ref:`regular command to flash it to the device <programming>`.
+After building for the board target, the generated :file:`factory_data.hex` file will be merged with the application target HEX file, so you can use the :ref:`regular command to flash it to the device <programming>`.

 If you want to use Vendor ID, Product ID or other data that is not reserved for tests, you need custom test certificates.
 To build with custom certificates, you need to :ref:`install CHIP Certificate Tool <ug_matter_gs_tools_cert_installation>`.